 Chris Wild's performances have been lauded as "insatiable" (The New York Times), resulting from his enthusiastic pursuit of musical connections.
 Currently based in Chicago, he is conductor for the Andrews University Symphony Orchestra, conductor and co-director of Après L'Histoire, and cellist for Ensemble Dal Niente, a contemporary music collective noted for its "bracing sonic adventures" (Chicago Tribune).
-Chris has enjoyed performing across the United States, from Walt Disney Concert Hall to the Metropolitan Museum of Art and at many stops in between, including as a soloist at Chicago's Pritzker Pavilion.
+Chris has enjoyed performing across the United States, from Walt Disney Concert Hall to the Metropolitan Museum of Art and at many stops in between, including as a soloist at Chicago's Pritzker Pavilion in Millennium Park.
 As a guest conductor he has led subscription and education concerts with the Peninsula Music Festival, Oregon Bach Festival Orchestra & Chorus, Windsor Symphony Orchestra, Illinois Valley Symphony Orchestra, and Camerata Antonio Soler (Spain), as well as rehearsals with the Rochester Philharmonic Orchestra and South Bend Symphony Orchestra.

 Chris began his cello studies at the age of five in British Columbia, Canada, where he would later win first place in the strings category of the Canadian Music Competition.
 He moved stateside to attend the University of Michigan, where he studied with Erling Blöndal Bengtsson and Richard Aaron and won first place in the school's Concerto Competition.
 While at Michigan, he also developed interests in conducting and music education, recognizing their potential for engaging with new listeners.
 After establishing himself as a musician based in Chicago, Chris returned to graduate school to complete a DMA in Orchestral Conducting at Northwestern University, where he conducted performances with the university’s Symphony Orchestra, Chamber Orchestra, Bienen Strings, Opera, and Music Academy Chorus.
 Completion of his doctoral studies included a minor in musicology and the final project "Charles Ives' Three Places in New England: an Interpretation and a Conducting Guide," available through ProQuest online.